juju/docs/src/en/commands.md

    _--to-default  (= false)_

-   set service option values to default
+   set application option values to default

    **Details:**

-   Charms may, and frequently do, expose a number of configuration settings for a service to the user.
+   Charms may, and frequently do, expose a number of configuration settings for an application to the user.
 These can be set at deploy time, but may be set at any time by using the `juju set-config` command.
 The actual options vary per charm (you can check the charm documentation, or use `juju get- config` to check which options may be set).